 Asian countries like Korea and China especially have a bunch in common with Japan, especially with the language.
-Not only do they share many of the same grammatical structuring ideas, but they also share many of the same written characters, unlike that of a European language.
+Not only do they share many of the same grammatical structuring ideas, but they also share many of the same written characters, unlike those of a European language.

 For that reason, Japanese is a great stepping stone into some other Far East Asian languages and cultures.
 Korean often sounds like Japanese to the untrained ear.
 That’s because several Korean words and overall pronunciations are indeed similar to that of Japanese.
-It’s actually one of the main reasons why people learn Korean, but on the flipside!
+It’s actually one of the main reasons why people learn Korean but on the flipside!

 While Chinese sounds pretty different than the Japanese language, the writing system has a lot in common.
 As you learn かんじ (kanji|漢字) and get better at reading Japanese, you will learn how to read several things in Chinese by default!